okfn/infra/README.txt

 Setting up for usage
 ====================

-If you want to run some commands (such as those requiring fabric or boto).

-  # create a virtualenv so you do not pollute system with installed items
+Some commands require the Python modules "fabric" (>=1.0.0) and "boto", e.g.

+  $ cd aws
+  $ ./manage.py -h

+There are two ways the required modules:

+(A) If you have a recent distribution, just installing them from your distro's main repositories should suffice.
+E.g. in case you use Ubuntu:

+  $ sudo apt-get install fabric python-boto

+(B) If your distro doesn't have the required modules/versions, or you don't won't them system-wide installed, you can install them into a contained environment.
+You would need "virtualenv" and "pip":

+  $ sudo apt-get install python-virtualenv python-pip
   $ virtualenv ../pyenv-sysadmin
   $ pip -E ../pyenv-sysadmin install -r pip-requirements.txt

-To use this virtualenv:
+You have to activate this virtualenv each time before you use it:

-  $ . pyenv-sysadmin/bin/activate
+  $ .  ../pyenv-sysadmin/bin/activate

-Then, for example to work with AWS:

-  $ cd aws
-  $ ./manage.py -h

 Backup